6 signs your gums might be unhealthy

 4. Bad breath

 According to the NHS, around one in four people have bad breath on a regular basis.
-Not only is halitosis, to give it its scientific name, an unpleasant condition (especially for people around you), it could also be a sign of gum disease.
+Not only is halitosis, to give it its scientific name, an unpleasant condition (especially for people around you), it could also be a sign of unhealthy gums or a gum disease.

 Poor oral hygiene is often to blame, with any food trapped on your teeth (particularly between them) causing a build-up of bacteria in the mouth.
-These bacteria produce toxins and foul-smelling gasses that could lead to persistent bad breath and gum disease.
+These bacteria produce toxins and foul-smelling gasses that could lead to persistent bad breath and unhealthy gums or gum disease.

 5. Excess saliva